wolfrieder/http-response-classifier/ARTIFACT-EVALUATION.md

 the tool to the JSON format which is part of this repository.
 We performed the latter step for the reviewers to save them time and to immediately start with the review.
 (Otherwise the reviewers would have to download T.EX, install it on a browser and use the browser extension to export the Zenodo datasets).
+The exported datasets are not in a pre-processed state.

 [2] P. Raschke and T. Cory, "Presenting a Client-based Cross-browser Web Privacy Measurement Framework for Automated Web Tracker Detection Research,"